 - Complete la información requerida para la clínica dental

 Each school in the Olathe Public Schools has a full-time nurse on hand.
 School nurses provide valuable services, including emergency care, medication dispensation, and health screenings.
 School nurses solicit cooperation with parents to uphold the following policies and procedures, which are for the protection of each and every student in the school.

 Medication Policy for Elementary Students:

-- All medications require a doctor’s note and parent’s authorization. (download Medication Authorization Form in PDF format — English or Spanish) The physician/dentist signature may be on this form or be received by the school on another form including a fax from the physician/dentist office.
+- All medications (prescription and over-the-counter) require an annual doctor's note and parent's authorization. (download Medication Authorization Form in PDF format — English or Spanish)

 - Two exceptions exist to the above policy (see school nurse for applicable forms):

-- Health room stock of acetaminophen, ibuprofen and diphenhydramine (Benadryl) may be sparingly administered by the school nurse upon annual parent written authorization. (download the Authorization for Over the Counter Medication Form in PDF format — English or Spanish).
+- Parents may sign for health room stock of acetaminophen, ibuprofen and diphenhydramine (Benadryl) to be given by the school nurse. (download the Authorization for Over the Counter Medication Form in PDF format — English or Spanish).

 Middle School and High School Medication Policy: